 - 1 large egg

-- Turn the dough out on a lightly floured board and shape into a disk.
-Wrap in plastic and rest in the refrigerator for an hour.
+- Dump the dough out onto a lightly floured board, gather together and shape into a disk.
+Wrap in plastic and rest in the fridge for an hour.

 - Preheat the oven to 400°F.

-- Beat 1 egg with 1 tablespoon of water or milk for egg wash, mix 1 tablespoon of sugar with 1/4 teaspoon of cinnamon for the sugar topping.
+- Beat 1 egg with 1 tablespoon of water or milk to make egg wash.

-- When the oven is ready, remove baking sheet from freezer or refrigerator, brush the top of the cookies with egg wash and sprinkle generously with cinnamon sugar.
+- When the oven is ready, remove the baking sheet with cookies from the freezer or refrigerator, brush the top of the cookies with egg wash and sprinkle generously with cinnamon sugar.

 - Remove from the oven, let cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.